jefflee702/ML-Predictions-of-Spotify-Track-Popularity/README.md

 print(classification_report(y_test, yhat))
 ```

-Our second iteration of the neural network utilizes the categorical loss function and a softmax output layer.
-To implement this, we transformed our y_train set by one-hot encoding it into a data set with 3 columns each representing a class.
+Our second iteration of the neural network uses the categorical loss function and a softmax output layer.
+To implement this, we transformed our y_train with one-hot encoding into a data set with 3 columns each representing a class.

 ```
 one_hot_encoding = pd.get_dummies(y_train)
 y_train = one_hot_encoding
 ```

-We also decided to use 'selu' layers instead of 'relu' layers as activation and hidden layers as they handle negative values better.
-Our second version of the Neural Net was trained for 200 epochs with a batch size of 5 and with a validation set of 10%.
+We also decided to replace our 'relu' layers with 'selu' layers as they handle negative values better.
+Our second version of the Neural Net was trained for 200 epochs with a batch size of 5 and validation set of 10%.

 ```
 model = Sequential()